dhruvlife/hungerheavendelivery/README.md

 ```
 flutter run
 ```
-- This will launch the HungerHeaven app on your device.
+- This will launch the Hunger Heaven | Delivery app on your device.